 - D. Each party may, among exercising other rights: - 1.
-Call and examine witnesses on any matter relevant to the issues of the complaint;

-- 2. Introduce documentary and physical evidence; - 3.
+Call and examine witnesses on any matter relevant to the issues of the complaint; - 2.
+Introduce documentary and physical evidence; - 3.
 Cross-examine opposing witnesses on any matter relevant to the issues of the complaint; - 4.
 Impeach any witness regardless of which party first called the witness to testify; - 5.
 Rebut evidence against the party; and - 6.
-Self-represent or be represented by anyone of the party's choice who is lawfully permitted to do so.

-E. Following review of the evidence submitted, the hearing examiner presiding at the hearing shall enter written findings and conclusions and shall affirm or modify the order previously issued if the hearing examiner finds that a violation is about to occur or occurred.
+Self-represent or be represented by anyone of the party's choice who is lawfully permitted to do so. - E. Following review of the evidence submitted, the hearing examiner presiding at the hearing shall enter written findings and conclusions and shall affirm or modify the order previously issued if the hearing examiner finds that a violation is about to occur or occurred.
 The hearing examiner shall reverse the order if the hearing examiner finds that a violation is not about to occur or did not occur.
-The hearing examiner may grant as relief any relief that the ((office of)) human and civil rights commission could grant under K.C.C.
+The hearing examiner may grant as relief any relief that the office of ((eivil rights)) equity and racial and social justice could grant under K.C.C.
 12.20.090.B.
 A copy of the hearing examiner's findings, conclusions and decision shall be served on all affected parties.
 The order of the hearing examiner is final unless reviewed by a court under K.C.C.
 20.22.270.B.

-SECTION 43.
-Ordinance 5280, Section 9, as amended, K.C.C.
+SECTION 29.
+Ordinance 5280, Section 9, as amended, and K.C.C.
 12.20.120 are hereby amended to read as follows:

-A. If the ((office of)) human and civil rights commission has reasonable cause to believe that a respondent breached a prefinding or postfinding settlement agreement executed under K.C.C.
-12.20.080 or 12.20.090 or violated an order of the ((office of)) human and civil rights commission issued under K.C.C.
+A. If the office of ((eivil rights)) equity and racial and social justice has reasonable cause to believe that a respondent breached a prefinding or postfinding settlement agreement executed under K.C.C.
+12.20.080 or 12.20.090 or violated an order of the office of ((eivil rights)) equity and racial and social justice issued under K.C.C.
 12.20.090 or an order of the hearing examiner issued under K.C.C.
-12.20.100, the ((office of)) human and civil rights commission shall refer the matter to the prosecuting attorney for the filing of a civil action under subsection B. of this section for the enforcement of the agreement.
+12.20.100, the office of ((eivil rights)) equity and racial and social justice shall refer the matter to the prosecuting attorney for the filing of a civil action under subsection B. of this section for the enforcement of the agreement.

 B. The prosecuting attorney may commence a civil action in superior court for appropriate relief with respect to breach of a prefinding or postfinding settlement agreement executed under K.C.C.
-12.20.080 or 12.20.090, or violation of an order of the ((office of)) human and civil rights commission issued under K.C.C.
+12.20.080 or 12.20.090, or violation of an order of the office of ((eivil rights)) equity and racial and social justice issued under K.C.C.
 12.20.090 or an order of the hearing examiner issued under K.C.C.
 12.20.100.
 This action may be commenced no later than ninety days after the referral of the alleged breach under subsection A. of this section.

-SECTION 44.
-Ordinance 10469, Section 13, as amended, K.C.C.
+SECTION 30.
+Ordinance 10469, Section 13, as amended, and K.C.C.
 12.20.122 are hereby amended to read as follows:

-A. An aggrieved person may commence a civil action in superior court not later than one year after the occurrence or the termination of an alleged discriminatory housing practice, whichever occurs last, to obtain appropriate relief with respect to such discriminatory housing practice.

-B. The computation of the one-year period shall not include any time during which an administrative proceeding under this chapter was pending with respect to a complaint or charge under this chapter based upon the discriminatory housing practices.
+- A. An aggrieved person may commence a civil action in superior court not later than one year after the occurrence or the termination of an alleged discriminatory housing practice, whichever occurs last, to obtain appropriate relief with respect to such discriminatory housing practice. - B. The computation of the one-year period shall not include any time during which an administrative proceeding under this chapter was pending with respect to a complaint or charge under this chapter based upon the discriminatory housing practices.